 I was thinking the other day what a Progressive Christian church service would look like if it truly reflected my beliefs.
-I was pretty certain it wouldn’t look like any of the services I have ever attended but I wasn’t sure what it would look like.
+I was pretty certain it wouldn’t look like any of the services I have ever attended, but I wasn’t sure what it would look like.
 This is what I came up with:

 - The service wouldn’t necessarily be held on a Sunday.
 Since I don’t believe in the physical resurrection of Jesus there is no need to tie the service to the day on which the empty tomb was discovered.
-Actually a weekday evening would be more suited for this type of service.
+Actually, a weekday evening would be more suited for this type of service.
 It could be an opportunity to share fellowship and a communal meal.

 - Anyone would be welcome to the service regardless of their age, color, gender, sexual orientation, eye color, batting and throwing handedness, height, or political affiliation.
 I’d even welcome Gun Rights advocates as long as they agreed to leave their guns at home.

 - The service would not be so much of a ‘worship’ service as it would be an opportunity for meditation and contemplation.
-Since I don’t believe in a an omnipresent, supernatural God there would be no need to “worship” but there is a need for an opportunity to contemplate the blessings of this life and the ways we can improve it for ourselves and for our fellow Man.
+Since I don’t believe in an omnipresent, supernatural God there would be no need to “worship” but there is a need for an opportunity to contemplate the blessings of this life and the ways we can improve it for ourselves and our fellow Man.
 I also don’t foresee a lot of praying going on.
 If you don’t believe in an omnipresent, supernatural God there is nothing or nobody to pray to.

 - The primary focus of the service would be the study of the teachings and life of Jesus.
-I am struck with the feeling that everyone who came in contact with Jesus saw some aspect of God in him.
+I am struck by the feeling that everyone who came in contact with Jesus saw some aspect of God in him.
 It would be refreshing to attend a service where the teachings of Jesus were analyzed and discussed without all the baggage that has been piled on over the last two thousand years.

 An example of this might be the relationship between Passover and the crucifixion where a lot of the verbiage in the New Testament comes directly from the Passover story in Exodus.
 It explains why Jesus is being referred to as the “Lamb of God who takes away the sins of the world” and some of the other details in the crucifixion story such as the specific point that Jesus’ legs were not broken as was normal in those days.
 It gives a richer meaning to many of the readings and stories we hear today without knowing the full context.
-The main point is, however, that the focus of the service would be to gain a fuller understanding of Jesus and his ministry in order to gain a better understanding of the nature of God.
+The main point is, however, that the focus of the service would be to gain a fuller understanding of Jesus and his ministry to gain a better understanding of the nature of God.

 I know that I will probably never get to attend a service such as the one I have outlined above but I certainly would if I was given the opportunity.
-The paradox is that I am sure that many of the ministers and preachers in many of the ‘main line’ denominations, who preach every Sunday in the old paradigm of “worship” and the rote repetition of rituals that have lost much of their original intent and meaning, would welcome such an opportunity.
+The paradox is that I am sure that many of the ministers and preachers in many of the ‘mainline’ denominations, who preach every Sunday in the old paradigm of “worship” and the rote repetition of rituals that have lost much of their original intent and meaning, would welcome such an opportunity.

 The Progressive Christian